valentingavran/anglify/apps/docs/src/assets/pages/components/data-table.md

 ### Mobile Mode

 The `mobile` property can be used to toggle the mobile view of the data table on and off.
 You can use the [Anglify Breakpoint Observer Service](/features/breakpoints) if you want to display this mode only on specific screen sizes.
 <app-code-example component="data-table" example="mobile-mode"></app-code-example>

+### Show Columns Control

+With the `showColumnsControl` property you can add the columns button to the footer.
+This button enables you to show and hide individual columns.
+In the header config you can define the default hidden columns with the `hidden` property and for the mobile view you can use the `hiddenOnMobile` property.

+The hidden columns in the mobile view are independent from the hidden columns in the normal view.
+<app-code-example component="data-table" example="columns-control"></app-code-example>

 ## API